LeaVerou/style-observer/README.md

 - Observe pseudo-elements
 - `immediate` convenience option that fires the callback immediately for every observed element
-- Option to fire callback at the *end* of a transition
-- Option to fire callback *during* transitions

 ## Limitations & Caveats